 The project description must state who is responsible for the academic supervision, both in relation to the various topics and methods included in the project, and with regard to relevant social and ethical issues.
-It is recommended that candidates in the Faculty of Medicine have at least two supervisors.
+Candidates in the Faculty of Medicine and Health Sciences should have at least two supervisors.
 A binding statement from all prospective co-supervisors is to be enclosed.

 The main aim of the residency requirement is that the candidate will participate actively in a research environment at or associated with NTNU.
 As long as this aim is achieved, the candidate can satisfy the residency requirement outside NTNU as well.
 To satisfy the residency requirement, a candidate outside NTNU must participate in the supervisor's research community.
 This must be specified in the application for admission, and will be evaluated for each individual candidate.

 An annual report must be submitted in writing to the faculty to which the candidate has been admitted, comparing progress to date with the PhD plan.
 The faculty may also undertake a midway assessment of the candidate/project.